Last update 2020.10.19

 The concept of margin and leverage is ubiquitous in forex trading.
 What exactly are leverage and margin?
 The short answer is these two terms are each different sides of the same coin, below we will go into further detail, starting with margin.

 - How to use leverage to take advantage of forex trading

 - Cautions regarding the use of leverage and margin in trading

 - How to use AI to trade forex without leverage

 - What are the best forex brokers to trade

-Margin is like a deposit requirement that becomes locked up when make a purchase, such as when buying real estate, but in this case, it is to open a forex trade.
+In summary, the margin is like a deposit requirement that becomes locked up when making a purchase, such as when buying real estate, but in this case, it is to open a forex trade.

 The down payment in a real estate purchase might only be 10% of the value of the property, thus the margin requirement can be thought of as a percentage down payment towards the overall transaction value.